Morty's Mind Blowers: Production

 The title of "Morty's Mind Blowers" was announced on August 28, 2017.
 The episode's writing and directorial credits were revealed upon its airing to be Bryan Newton as episode director, and Mike McMahan, James Siciliano, Ryan Ridley, Dan Guterman, Justin Roiland, and Dan Harmon as writers.
 The series' writers posted on Twitter on September 18, 2017, a day after the airing of the episode, that they had initially come up with "about a hundred mind blowers, then had to narrow it down and vote, then still wrote more."

 The episode stars Roiland as Rick Sanchez and Morty Smith, Chris Parnell as Jerry Smith, Sarah Chalke as Beth Smith, and Spencer Grammer as Summer Smith.
-Jonas Briedis voices Zick Zack, an alien and part of the Floop Floopian race who believe there is an afterlife.
+Jonas Briedis voices Zick Zack, an alien a member of the Floop Floopian race who believes that there is an afterlife.
 In one of Morty's memories, it is shown that Morty leads Zack to believe that there is no afterlife.
 While proclaiming that he wants to live, he is killed and dragged to hell by demons.
 Gordon Lunas, a man Morty drives to kill himself before realizing that Lunas was actually a good person, is voiced by Maurice LaMarche.
 Phil Hendrie and Kari Wahlgren reprise their roles in the episode as series recurring characters Principal Gene Vagina and Jessica.